-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended M Tarch 31, 2016 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF F THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 00 1-37345 ADURO BIOTE CH, INC. (Exact name of Registrant as specifie ed in its Charter) Delaware (State or other jurisdiction of incorporation or organization) 94-3348934 (I.R.S.
-Employer Identification No.) 626 Bancroft Way, 30 Berkeley, California 94 (Address of principal executive offices in 710 Registrant's telephone number, including an rea code: (510) 848-4400 Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Secti 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) 90 days.
-YES ⊠ NO □ Indicate by check mark whether the Registrant has submitted electronically and posted on its corporand posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapter) during the preceding submit and post such files).
-YES \boxtimes NO \square Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a nor "large accelerated filer", "accelerated filer", and "smaller reporting company" in Rule 12b-2 of the 1 0 1 0 Large accelerated filer \Box Accelerated filer Non-accelerated filer $ extstyle oxed{oxed}$ (Do not check if a small reporting company) Small reporting company \Box Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES □ NO ⊠ The number of charge of Degistrant's Common Stock outstanding as of April 25, 2016 year 64,611 016
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2017

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number 001-37345

+(Exact name of Registrant as specified in its Charter)

+Delaware (State or other jurisdiction of incorporation or organization) 94-3348934 (I.R.S.
+Employer Identification No.)

+740 Heinz Avenue

+Berkeley, California 94710

+(Address of principal executive offices including zip code)

+Registrant's telephone number, including area code: (510) 848-4400

+Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES \boxtimes NO \square

+Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
+YES  NO 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filerAccelerated filerXNon-accelerated filer(Do not check if a small reporting company)Small reporting companyIEmerging growth companyXXX

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES 🗆 NO 🗵

+The number of shares of Registrant's Common Stock outstanding as of July 26, 2017 was 74,612,449.